cboppert/text_analysis/README.md

-# Text Analysis with JavaScript for COTA Healthcare
+# Text Analysis with Erlang

 ## Goals